FairKeelBuyer's guides → Beneteau Oceanis 45

 Age-related quirks to expect

-Saildrive engine installation; official US specs list 54hp max engine power Low 2011-2019
+Saildrive engine installation (54hp Yanmar); official US specs list 54hp max engine power Low 2011-2019

 Saildrive rubber seal replacement — 7-10 year interval; many early-production hulls now due Medium all (architectural)